Mail Code: 94305-2022

-- The introductory seminar, MTL 334A Concepts of Modernity I: Philosophical Foundations, 5 units; students may substitute MTL 334B Concepts of Modernity II: Culture, Aesthetics, and Society in the Age of Globalization, with the director's permission.
+- The introductory seminar, MTL 334A Concepts of Modernity I: Philosophical Foundations, 5 units; in the event of a scheduling conflict students may substitute MTL 334B Concepts of Modernity II: Culture, Aesthetics, and Society in the Age of Globalization, with the director's prior permission.

 - At least 20 units of advanced course work in literature, to be approved by the director.